cinhui/WeatherPy/README.md

-The task was to create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator, utilizing a citiPy and the OpenWeatherMap API.
+The task was to create a Python script to visualize the weather of 500+ cities across the world utilizing citiPy and the OpenWeatherMap API.

 The following series of scatter plots were generated: